-My name is Jennifer and I’m a foodie, chef, runner, mom and complete Disney addict.
+My name is Jennifer.
+I’m a chef, runner, wife and mother of two teenage girls.

-At first I fought the change.
+At first, I fought the change.
 I continued to cook for clients, tasting gluten food as I did, and even worked part-time in a restaurant where I constantly had to taste pasta dishes, pizzas, and all sorts of other foods I shouldn’t have been eating.
-Not surprisingly, I remained sick and was bloated, in pain, and up about 30 lbs.
+Not surprisingly, I remained sick, I was in pain, and I gained about 30 lbs.

-Eventually I quit the job, hired a personal trainer to help drop the weight, and began a regular workout routine.
-After 12 weeks with my trainer, I was addicted to exercise.
+Eventually, I did switch my diet to gluten-free, hired a personal trainer to help drop the weight, and began a regular workout routine.
+After 12 weeks with my trainer, I was addicted to exercise and to feeling good.

 Fast forward twelve years, I’m cooking and eating gluten-free, I’ve taken up running and I’m exercising regularly

 , and I’m a lot happier.
 Sure, I’ve struggled with my health off and on, but the changes I’ve made have landed me in a much healthier and happier place today.

 Supporting Local & Quality Producers

 Through this journey, I’ve realized a passion for supporting local businesses, and even more recently, for supporting local quality producers.

 My grocery shopping and meal planning have changed along the way – something I’ll share here from time to time – with the bulk of our groceries now coming from a local small business or farm, and less from a big grocery store chain.